Review of the QCD sum rules for exotic states: Theoretical foundations

-The QCD sum rules were introduced by Shifman, Vainstein and Zakharov in 1979 to investigate mesons \cite{SVZ-NPB-1979-1,SVZ-NPB-1979-2}, and its extension to baryons was done afterwards by Ioffe \cite{Ioffe-NPB-1981}. the QCDSR is an analytic method and fully relativistic.
-The basic idea of the QCD sum rule formalism is to approach the bound state problem in QCD from the asymptotic freedom side, {\it i.e.}, to start at short distances, where the quark-gluon dynamics is essentially perturbative, and move to larger distances where the hadronic states are formed, including non-perturbative effects step by step, and using some approximate procedure to extract information on hadronic properties.
+The QCD sum rules were introduced by Shifman, Vainstein and Zakharov in 1979 to study the conventional mesons \cite{SVZ-NPB-1979-1,SVZ-NPB-1979-2}, then they were extended to study the conventional baryons by Ioffe \cite{Ioffe-NPB-1981}.
+The QCD sum rules are analytic and fully relativistic, and approach the bound state problem in QCD from short distances and move to longer distances step by step by including the non-perturbative effects so as to extract information on the hadronic properties.